jakehadar/py-snake/README.md

  $ python setup.py develop
 ```

 Both methods will create an executable `snake` for your active Python environment.
-Whenever this environment is active, `snake` will be scoped in your PATH and playable from any working directory.
+Whenever this environment is active, `snake` will be scoped in your PATH making it playable from any working directory.

 Usage